epdampiitb/epdampiitb.github.io/README.md

 ---

 ## Credits
 Originally based on the **Forty** theme by **HTML5 UP**, since then changed heavily and rebuilt for EP DAMP.
-Fonts: Newsreader, DM Sans, and DM Mono (Google Fonts).
+Fonts: Newsreader and DM Sans.
 Credits to Soham (@soham10) for the physics simulations!